Units of twisted group rings and their correlations to classical group rings: Deforming bicyclic units via twisting and their contribution

 \subsection{Generalized byclic units versus elementary matrices}

-Before specifying to twisted group rings\footnote{The reader only interested herein, can jump to the next subsection.}, we wish to write down a general version of an important result of Jespers-Leal on bicylic units which was only informally known to some experts.
-For this section we work as general as possible : let $B$ be a finite dimensional semisimple $\Q$-algebra, $S$ a finite set of places of $\mathbb{Q}$ such that $\{ \infty \} \subseteq S$.
-Further let $A$ be a finite dimensional semisimple $B$-algebra, $R$ an $S$-order in $B$.
+\addtocontents{toc}{ } Before specifying to twisted group rings, we wish to write down a general `$S$-order version' of an important `$\Z$-order result' of Jespers and Leal \cite{JesLea2} on bicylic units which was only informally known to some experts.
+For this let $B$ be a finite dimensional semisimple $\Q$-algebra, $S$ a finite set of places of $\mathbb{Q}$ such that $\{ \infty \} \subseteq S$ and $\Z_S$ the ring of $S$-integers in $\Q$.
+Further let $A$ be a finite dimensional semisimple $B$-algebra and $R$ an $\Z_S$-order in $B$.